philsmithies/ClockApp/README.md

 - World Time API to set the time based on the visitor's IP address.
 I additionally used this to set extra data under the 'MORE' toggle on the app.
 - IP Geolocation API for setting the timezone and closest city to the user.
 - Programming Quotes API.

+## To Change

+- Loading banner doesn't work in safari on iOS